elsassph/hxtsdgen/README.md

 ## Why?

 To make using Haxe/JS modules from both JavaScript and TypeScript much easier, of course!
-Just compile a haxe library as a JS module and be able to use it in TypeScript in a perfectly typed way.
+Just compile your Haxe library to a JS module and use it in TypeScript in a perfectly typed way.

-You may ask, how is plain JavaScript involved here?
-Well, the thing is, modern JavaScript editors such as VS Code and (I think) IDEA, can download and use TypeScript "typings" for providing hints while editing pure-js code.
+You may ask, how does plain JavaScript benefit here?
+Well, the thing is, modern JavaScript editors such as VS Code and (I think) IDEA, can download and use TypeScript "typings" for providing hints while editing JavaScript code.

 ## Early screenshot: